google/wireit/README.md

 - Our `:watch` scripts don't coordinate well.
 Rollup might trigger before TypeScript finishes writing all of its output, causing Rollup to unnecessarily trigger twice.
 And Rust doesn't include it's own watch mode, so we have to use a third-party watch tool.
-Also, some built-in watch tools don't automatically restart themselves when their own config file changes.
+Also, some tool's built-in watch modes don't automatically restart themselves when their own config file changes.

 - Too much mental overhead.
 I either have to build everything every time, or frequently switch between different commands depending on which files I am